MicrosoftDocs/patterns-practices/patterns-practices/guide/mvvm-quickstart-using-the-prism-library-5.0-for-wpf.md

 Note that even things like buttons represent something that needs support from the view model.
 You can either expose a command, as shown in this QuickStart, or you can expose a method.
 With the former, you will need a property exposed from the view model with an object that implements the **ICommand** interface; with the latter, you need a behavior that can target a method.

+> [!NOTE]
-**Note:** For button clicks, you have the choice of commands or behaviors.
+> For button clicks, you have the choice of commands or behaviors.
 For more information, see [Command-Enabled Controls vs. Behaviors](https://msdn.microsoft.com/en-us/library/gg405494(vpandp.40)#CommandEnabledControls) in [Advanced MVVM Scenarios](https://msdn.microsoft.com/en-us/library/gg405494(vpandp.40)).
 In this topic, you will use a command.
 To do that, you need a command implementation, which does not exist in a form compatible with view models in the .NET Framework.
 Prism provides the **DelegateCommand** class that is perfect for hooking up views to view models with commands.

 As we want to demonstrate parent-child view model composition, the application UI is composed by two views: **MainWindow**, which contains the **Reset** and **Submit** buttons and an instance of the second view, which is the **QuestionnaireView** that includes the questionnaire's questions.